 Milos has a small airport on the island: Milos Island National Airport (MLO).
 The airport is located in the center of the island, less than 10 minutes away from the port of Adamantas.

 Unfortunately, the only place you can fly to from the Milos airport is Athens International Airport (ATH).
 During the summer months, there are multiple flights a day between Milos and Athens.
-In the off-season, the options become fewer (1 or 2 day).
+In the off-season, the options become fewer (1 or 2 per day, or fewer).

 Two airlines offer flights to and from Milos: Olympic Air (owned by Aegean Airlines) and Sky Express.
 The travel time is approximately 40 minutes, and the average cost ranges from $50-$150!
 (Some flights in off season drop all the way to $19!).